appbaseio/reactive-manual/docs/v1.0.0/components/NumberBox.md

 ### Props

 - **componentId** `String`
-    unique id of the sensor, can be referenced in an actuator's `react` prop.
+    unique identifier of the component, can be referenced in other components' `react` prop.
 - **appbaseField** `String`
-    DB data field to be mapped with the component's UI view.The selected buttons create a database query on this field.
+    DB data field to be mapped with the component's UI view.
+The selected box value creates a database query on this field.
 - **title** `String or HTML` [optional]
     title of the component to be shown in the UI.
 - **defaultSelected** `Number` [optional]